Heathmont: History

 Heathmont was originally covered by hedge-to-hedge apple orchards.
 The name appears to have come from the rising land in the area having heath or low, shrub-like vegetation on it.
 The first shop opened in 1923 in front of a house.
 The population has grown from 600 people in 1953 to 8,787 people in 2001.

 Heathmont Post Office opened on 15 February 1929, sometime after the railway station opened in 1926.

 Heathmont was originally within the municipality of the City of Ringwood, but it became part of Maroondah City Council in December 1994.

 Public transport

 Heathmont railway station is located just off Canterbury Road (which runs through the heart of the suburb) and is on the Belgrave railway line.
 It is within ticketing Zone 2.

 Ventura bus route 679, which runs from Chirnside Park to Ringwood Station via Lilydale, Mount Evelyn and along Canterbury Road, Great Ryrie St and Bedford Road, serves much of Heathmont.

 Shopping

 The Heathmont Shopping Centre provides services to the suburb.
-It includes a handful of cafes, an IGA Supermarket, two butcher shops, two bakeries, a newsagent, takeaway shops, multiple hairdressers, several massage parlours, a funeral parlour, a car wash and a post office.
+It includes a handful of cafes, an IGA Supermarket, butcher shop, two bakeries, a newsagent, takeaway shops, multiple hairdressers, several massage parlours, a funeral parlour, a car wash and a post office.
 There is plenty of parking, and the main shopping precinct is opposite the Heathmont railway station.
 The distant Mount Dandenong and Dandenong Ranges are visible from much of this shopping strip.

 Demographics

-As of the 2006 Census, the vast majority of residents (78.6%) were born in Australia, with slightly above-average proportions also born in England, Scotland, the Netherlands and Germany.
-The languages spoken by slightly above-average proportions of residents were English and German.
-There were above-average proportions of residents of no religion (23.9%) and Uniting Church (7.3%).
+Birth country

-The average income of Heathmont residents was above the national average (with a median family income of $1,286 per week); the suburb tends to be better off than most of its nearest neighbours.
-The largest two occupational groupings were professionals (23.5%, above the national average) and clerical/administrative (17.3%, also above the national average).
-The unemployment rate of 3.2% was below the national average of 5.2%.
+At the 2021 Census, the top four countries of birth were: